- Public Works Home

 There are ten CRS classes: class 1 requires the most credit points and gives the largest premium reduction; class 10 receives no premium reduction.
 The CRS recognizes 18 creditable activities, organized under four categories numbered 300 through 600: Public Information, Mapping and Regulations, Flood Damage Reduction, and Flood Preparedness.
 The City of Olathe is currently a class 8.

 The Public library currently has the Flood Insurance Rate Maps on file for the public to use and view.
-If a person or firm has any Questions on this matter contact Rob Beilfuss, Stormwater Manager: phone, 913-971-9071.

 City of Olathe